jprchlik/cms2_python_helpers/README.md

 #fff2_input_models.py and (wrapper coming soon)
+fff2_input_models relaxes the different axial and poloidal models created in CMS2.
+The code preforms the task in parallel using multiprocessing Pool and creating new c-shell.

 #grab_sigmoid_fits_files.py and grab_sigmoid_download_wrapper.py
 These two scripts in combination produce the observational file necessary to run CMS2.